-Crying with happiness.
 For three straight years, moments of silence and tranquility have been few and far between.
-Make that non-existent.
+Come to think of it, make that non-existent.

 It’s always people, isn’t it?
 We fuck everything up.
 The planet, COVID 19, queues at the post office, litter, cruelty to animals.
-Beastly, selfish, inconsiderate people.
+Ghastly, selfish, inconsiderate people.

 Am I any better?
-Probably not.
+Certainly not.
 But I try to consider others.
 I try to be sensitive.
 I try to be polite wherever possible.
-Doesn’t always work, but at least I try and make the effort.
+Doesn’t always work out that way, but at least I try and make the effort.

-And my friends, both on and offline, are a wonderful, special people.
-Kind, considerate, sensitive, intelligent, witty.
+And my friends, both on and offline, are a wonderful, special people: kind, considerate, sensitive, intelligent and witty.
 Wonderful chums.
-I treasure my friendships.
-I’m nowhere near as social as I used to be but that’s spmething I’m hoping to change soon.
-Last minute anxiety often overwhelms me and I worry that I’m becoming shut-in.
+I treasure my It’s.
+I’m nowhere near as social as I used to be but my good friends are only a text or a phone call away.

 When we (my elderly mother and I) moved back to Redditch three years ago, we had such high hopes.
-After two years of relative isolation (pre-COVID) in Evesham, we were looking forward to being part of a warm, welcoming community.
+After two year (pre-COVID) in Evesham, we were looking forward to being part of a warm, welcoming community.
 We hoped to have lovely neighbours willing to look out for us and us for them in return.

 It took about a month for all our hopes to be dashed.

-It soon became apparent that there was a general air of resentment toward us in the so-called community.
-I’ve only recently figured out that it was largely down to one thing: jealousy.
+It soon became apparent that there was a general air of resentment toward us in the so-called neighbourhood.
+After a few days, I figured out that it was largely down to one thing: jealousy.